What Do Correctional Officer or Jailer Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 450,000 jobs for Correctional Officer or Jailer in 2016.
+There were about 450,000 jobs for Correctional Officer or Jailer in 2016 (in the United States).
 There is little to no growth in job opportunities for Correctional Officer or Jailer.
-There will be an estimated 31,300 positions for Correctional Officer or Jailer per year.
+The BLS estimates 31,300 yearly job openings in this field.

 The states with the most job growth for Correctional Officer or Jailer are Washington, Illinois, and South Dakota.
 Watch out if you plan on working in Connecticut, New Jersey, or Kansas.
 These states have the worst job growth for this type of profession.

 How Much Does a Correctional Officer or Jailer Make?

 The typical yearly salary for Correctional Officers and Jailers is somewhere between $31,140 and $76,760.

 Correctional Officers and Jailers who work in California, New Jersey, or Rhode Island, make the highest salaries.